slqdk/NoteControl/docs/frontend.md

 - **Links block** — up to 10 link entries (title + description
   + URL), click-to-edit, opens in new tab on click when not editing.
+- **Motion calculator block** — a jerk-limited S-curve solver, picked at insert-time from one of four sub-modes:
+  - **Calculator A** (Time → Dynamics): given travel time and distance plus acc/dec ratio and S-curve sharpness sliders, solves for peak velocity, acceleration, and jerk.
+  - **Calculator B** (Dynamics → Time): given dynamics limits and a max velocity, solves for the resulting acc / cruise / dec timings over a given distance.
+A "Set min. distance" button fills in the smallest distance at which the system can actually reach max velocity.
+  - **Calculator C** (Dynamics + Limits → Velocity): given
+    dynamics limits, a distance, and a total time, solves for the highest peak velocity that fits inside both budgets.
+  - **Calculator D** (Motor / Gear + Time → Dynamics): same
+    motion math as A, plus a motor/gear panel above the form.
+    The panel has mechanical inputs (gear ratio, feed constant, torque constant) and bidirectional motor↔gear conversion
+    of speed and torque (auto-syncs on every keystroke).
+The motor side speed auto-fills from the motion profile and can be manually overridden; a ↺ reset button next to the motor speed re-couples it to the profile.
+  All four render the same velocity chart with optional Acceleration and Jerk overlays.
+Inputs persist per block.

 Block layout (positions, sizes, contents) for ALL dashboards in a vault is stored in a single `{vault}/.notesapp/startpage.json`